-A book requires 10xDL level parchment, 1 Leather, 3 Gold (for embossing etc) and 1 Candle.
-For example, Herding Dogs is DL6, so one Book requires 60 Parchment.
-A volume for Herding Dogs consists of 6 books, each using 60 parchment for a total of 360 parchment 6 Leather and 18 Gold.
+A book requires 10xDLxDL level parchment, 1xDL Leather, 3xDL Gold (for embossing etc) and 1xDL Candle.
+For example, Herding Dogs is DL6, so a Book on this topic requires a total of 360 parchment, 6 Leather, 6 Candle and 18 Gold.